Spectral-Dreams/paddy-fanfics/README.md

 Yeah, this is the place where I'll store my stuff.
 Updates will come when they do.
 Many more fics (mostly long) are planned for the next few years (yes, years).

-All of the fanfics will be released for FREE on QuoteV.
+All of the fanfics will be released for FREE on QuoteV (or AO3, idk, haven't properly decided yet).

 Standard Content/Trigger Warnings apply (but are not necessarily limited to):-